Github App Permissions

 Secret scanning alerts: view alerts related to secrets scanning.

-Webhooks: view post-recieve hooks for the repository.
+Webhooks: view post-receive hooks for the repository.

 Each read and write permission is associated to the mitigations Arnica performs: